vpsfreecz/vpsadminos/docs/index.md

 # vpsAdminOS

-Lightweight hypervisor for Linux system containers.
+Lightweight host for Linux system containers.

 ---

-vpsAdminOS is an operating system that serves as a hypervisor for container virtualization.
+vpsAdminOS is an operating system that serves as a host for container virtualization.
 It is based on [not-os](https://github.com/cleverca22/not-os/) and NixOS.